jmfcool/jmfcool.js/README.md

 ### Setting Version

 The commands below sets the version in package.json and creates a tag to push to the repository to create a release.
+Look at package.json to see which version it is on.

 ```
-npm version *.*.* (Example: 3.5.0
+npm version *.*.* (Example: 3.5.0)

 git push --tags
 ```